Updating search results...

 0.0 stars

-Social media, digital devices, and networked communication systems have entered our collective bloodstream.
+Social media, digital devices, and networked communication systems have become fully integrated into our everyday living experience.
 This e-book touches upon the human experience of contemporary trends that affect how we perceive ourselves, others, and society.

 Subject: